Michael-J-Son/Lending_Club_Capstone/README.md

  * XGBoost

 Random Forest is the optimal model for the current data based on its performance on F1 score and ROC AUC.
+F1 scores for the minority and majority class of test dataset are respectively 0.50 and 0.91.
+ROC AUC score is 0.71.

 __Primary Features of Importance Derived from Random Forest:__
  * last_credit_pull_d